Ted Turner: Personal life

 Turner has been married and divorced three times: to Judy Nye (1960–1964), Jane Shirley Smith (1965–1988), and actress Jane Fonda (1991–2001).
 He has five children.
 In a television interview with Piers Morgan on May 3, 2012, Turner said he had four girlfriends, which he acknowledged was complicated but nonetheless easier than being married.
 One of Turner's children, Robert Edward "Teddy" Turner IV, announced on January 23, 2013, that he intended to run in the South Carolina Republican primary for the open Congressional seat vacated by Tim Scott who was appointed to the US Senate.
 Turner's son came in 4th, receiving 7.90% of the vote.

 In 2010, Turner joined Warren Buffett's and Bill Gates's The Giving Pledge, vowing to donate the majority of his fortune to charity upon his death.
-Turner sponsors the public forum debate of the National Speech and Debate Association.

 In the 1993 biography It Ain't As Easy as It Looks by Porter Bibb, Turner discussed his use of lithium and struggles with mental illness.
 The 1981 biography Lead, Follow or Get Out of the Way by Christian Williams chronicles the founding of CNN.
 In 2008, Turner wrote Call Me Ted, which documents his career and personal life.

-In an interview on CBS Sunday Morning in 2018, Turner revealed he is suffering from Lewy body dementia.
+In an interview on CBS Sunday Morning in 2018, Turner revealed his diagnosis of Lewy body dementia.

 Sailing

 When Turner was 26, he entered sailing competitions at the Savannah Yacht Club and competed in Olympic trials in 1964.
-He first attempted to win the America's Cup in 1974, in a losing attempt at the defender's trials, aboard Mariner.
-He appeared on the cover of Sports Illustrated on July 4, 1977, after being chosen to lead the 1977 America's Cup defense as skipper of the yacht Courageous.
-He had been asked to join the America's Cup defense group formed by Lee Loomis and Ted Hood.
-That group had Courageous and planned to build another yacht, Independence, to be designed and sailed by Hood.
-But Courageous proved to be the faster boat.
-On September 18, 1977, he successfully defended the America's Cup, defeating Australia 4–0.
-He was inducted into the America's Cup Hall of Fame in 1993, and the National Sailing Hall of Fame in 2011.
+He first attempted to win the America's Cup in 1974, losing in the defender's trials, aboard 12 Metre class yacht US–25 Mariner.
+Turner was defeated by Ted Hood aboard US–26 Courageous.